Sherminsoh/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 The truth is, you're right to a certain degree.
 If you have done meticulous user research and have excluded any chance of a certain group of people visiting your website, the priority for catering to that group of people diminishes quite a bit.

 However, doing this research is key in actually defending such a statement.
-Did you know there were <a href='http://audiogames.net' target='_blank' rel='nofollow'>blind gamers?</a> and even <a href='http://peteeckert.com/' target='_blank' rel='nofollow'>blind photographers?</a>.
+Did you know there are <a href='http://audiogames.net' target='_blank' rel='nofollow'>blind gamers?</a> and even <a href='http://peteeckert.com/' target='_blank' rel='nofollow'>blind photographers?</a>.
 Perhaps you knew <a href='http://mentalfloss.com/article/25750/roll-over-beethoven-6-modern-deaf-musicians' target='_blank' rel='nofollow'>musicians can be deaf</a>?

 If you did, good for you.
 If not, I guess this drives my point home all the more.